How to Work a Career Fair

 - Don’t be alarmed if the recruiter recommends or even requires you to apply on their website.
 In some cases, they may not even take a paper copy of your resume.
 They are not blowing you off; it is simply their company’s policy.

-- Get your resume reviewed by a career counselor.
+- Get your resume reviewed by a career development specialist.

-- Identify your target employers that you know you want to visit, and research them.
+- Identify the target employers that you know you want to visit, and research them.

 - Use a briefcase or binder to organize your resumes and cover letters—you will want to tailor them to specific companies that you know you want to consider.